Lewis Mumford: Biotechnics

 The Pentagon of Power picture and a quote from it.

-Mumford was deeply concerned with the relationship between techniques and bioviability.
-The latter term, not used by Mumford, characterizes an area's capability to support life.
-Before the advent of technology, most areas of the planet were bioviable at some level or other; however, where certain forms of technology advance rapidly, bioviability decreases dramatically.
-Slag heaps, poisoned waters, parking lots, and concrete cities, for example, are extremely limited in terms of their bioviability.
-Mumford did not believe it was necessary for bioviability to collapse as technology advanced, however, because he held it was possible to create technologies that functioned in an ecologically responsible manner, and he called that sort of technology biotechnics.
-Mumford believed that biotechnic consciousness (and possibly even community) was emerging as a later stage in the evolution of Darwinian thinking about the nature of human life.
-He believed this was the sort of technology needed to shake off the suicidal drive of "megatechnics."
-While Mumford recognized an ecological consciousness that traces back to the earliest communities, he regarded emerging biotechnics as a product of neo-Darwinian consciousness, as a post-industrial form of thinking, one that refuses to look away from the mutually-influencing relationship between the state of the living organism and the state of its environment.
-In Mumford's mind, the society organized around biotechnics would restrain its technology for the sake of that integral relationship.
+Mumford used the term Biotechnics for a form of technology and technological development that oriented toward biological and ecological processes.
+This is contrast by Megatechnics, being large-scale, centralized technological systems.
+Biotechnics factor in and aims to accommodate technological activity to the need of living organism and their environment, rather than treating the environment primarily as a resource to be controlled and exploit.

+The term bioviability is sometimes used to describe the capacity of an environment to sustain life, although it was used by Mumford.
+According to Mumford, technological development did not have to result in ecological damage, however, because he held it was possible to create technologies that functioned in an ecologically responsible manner, and he called that sort of technology biotechnics.
+He argued instead for technologies and social organizations structure that maintain the reciprocal relationship between human communities and their biological environment.

+Mumford also associated the development of biotechnics with a growing "ecological consciousness", it being a way of understanding life that extended from Darwinian and Neo-Darwinian understanding of life, in which organisms are understood in relation to their environments and to one another.
+According to Mumford, a society organized around biotechnics restrain its technology in the interest of preserving the mutually-influencing relationship between the state of living organism and the state of its enviromnent.

 In Mumford's understanding, the various technologies that arose in the megatechnic context have brought unintended and harmful side effects along with the obvious benefits they have bequeathed to us.
 He points out, for example, that the development of money (as a technology) created, as a side effect, a context for irrational accumulation of excess because it eliminated the burdensome aspects of object-wealth by making wealth abstract.
 In those eras when wealth was not abstract, plenitude had functioned as the organizing principle around its acquisition (i.e., wealth, measured in grains, lands, animals, to the point that one is satisfied, but not saddled with it).
 Money, which allows wealth to be conceived as pure quantity instead of quality, is an example of megatechnics, one which can spiral out of control.
 If Mumford is right in this conceptualization, historians and economists should be able to trace a relationship between the still-increasing abstraction of wealth and radical transformations with respect to wealth's distribution and role.
 And, indeed, it does appear that, alongside its many benefits, the movement toward electronic money has stimulated forms of economic stress and exploitation not yet fully understood and not yet come to their conclusion.
 A technology for distributing resources that was less given to abstract hoarding would be more suitable to a biotechnic conception of living.